danielan987/advanced_nasa_weather_forecast_app/README.md

 # Long-term Weather Forecasting App by Future Clouds

 ## Summary
-Many people schedule their trips months in advance but worry about how the weather might affect their trips.

-An app that provides long-term weather predictions for a user's trip location.
-This is made possible by leveraging 40 years of NASA Earth data to forecast weather patterns 365 days into the future.
-This app also provides additional analyses on historical data, trends, and seasonality.
-Providing users a  their trip.
+Many people schedule their trips months in advance and worry about how the weather in the future might affect their trips.
+This underscores the need for a long-term weather forecast.
+Leveraging 40 years of NASA Earth data, this app can predict weather patterns 365 days into the future.
+This app can also visualize historical data, trends, and seasonal cycles.
+Providing users with assurances that they won't have to worry about the weather for their trip.

 ## Project Demonstration (Slides)
 https://1drv.ms/p/c/460e9917ad8d3df0/ETg2DnHyyJFEqU0xyWeFO6UBm2CD49flAYEC6VWQzxJ5jQ